10 tips for perfect burgers

 You want your burger to remain juicy so avoid going too lean.
 Choose a standard minced meat (usually around 20% fat) or, if you are set on leaner cuisine, then 10 % fat is okay, but don't go for less.

 Chicken burgers are also becoming increasingly popular – for this we recommend using an extra lean chicken breast.

 There are also many meat-free patty options, too.
 Try halloumi burgers, chickpea burgers, sweet potato burgers, beetroot burgers or seitan burgers.
 Check out our vegan burger recipes for more.

 2. Add your flavourings

-"For Italian burgers, add crushed garlic, finely chopped parsley and grated parmesan to beef mince.
+- For Italian-style burgers, add crushed garlic, finely chopped parsley and grated parmesan to beef mince.

-"For Moroccan burgers, add chopped coriander, ground cumin and a dollop of harissa paste to lamb mince.
+- For Moroccan-style burgers, add chopped coriander, ground cumin and a dollop of harissa paste to lamb mince.

-"For Spanish burgers, add smoked paprika and finely chopped chorizo to pork mince."
+- For Spanish-style burgers, add smoked paprika and finely chopped chorizo to pork mince.

-3. Bind it
+3. Bind the patty together

 If you're going for a leaner meat or adding bulky ingredients (eg spring onions, onions, chillies), add an egg and a handful of breadcrumbs to bind the burgers.